 - Mysql does not support XML, but SQL supports XML.

 - Mysql not supported Auto tuning but SQL can.

 - Mysql did not support User-defined functions, but SQL supported.

 - Mysql support Transaction is very much limited but SQL support extensively and entirely offered.

 - Mysql not offered Stored procedures and full joins but offered in SQL.

-- Mysql does not support Cursor feature but is there in SQL.
+- Mysql does not support the Cursor feature but is there in SQL.